New York Harp Ensemble: History

-Many times they played in extreme conditions, such as in South America, where due to the high humidity the harps sounded very strange.
-In addition, the ensemble gained considerable experience both in travelling and transporting harps.
-They toured in many countries and travelled according to the local ways (U-Haul trailer, bus, railway, boat, airplane etc.).
-They shared their experiences with other harpists and harp makers willingly.
+Many times they played in conditions, such as in South America, where due to high humidity the harps sounded very strange.
+They toured in many countries and shared their experiences with other harpists and harp makers.

-Würtzler was the band's director and driving force undoubtedly.
-He tried to create – with precision – the best circumstances to ensure the success of the band (program, costume, advertising and media).
+Würtzler tried to create circumstances to ensure the success of the band (program, costume, advertising and media).
 However, he admitted that Barbara took a big part from the beginning in organizing, and some of the transcripts were her work.
 Therefore, she played an equal role with her husband in the life of the band, although from behind the scenes.

 The group disbanded in 1997 after Würtzler's death.